-You can upload a picture to loads of features or functions on Classlist but the basic process remains the same:
+You can upload a picture to loads of features or functions on Classlist but the basic process remains the same.
+Your photos need to be in jpeg or png format.

-Find and click the pink camera icon on the place you want the photo to go.
-This is usually found on an existing image or a blank image area (eg on your profile), or underneath a text box where the camera icon is shown together with a prompt saying 'add photo' or 'change image' (eg on a post, or an event you are organising).
-On private messages the camera icon is replaced by a picture icon.
+Find and click the camera (or picture) icon on the place you want the photo to go.
+This is usually found on an existing image or a blank image area (eg on your profile), or underneath a text box where the icon is shown together with a prompt saying 'add photo' or 'change image' (eg on a post, or an event you are organising).
+On the desktop in private messages the camera icon is replaced by a picture icon, because you can only upload a photo from your files, but on the app you have both the camera and photo icon, because you can use the phone's camera to take a new photo.
+You will still be offered the choice of 'take a photo' or 'photo library' if you tap the picture icon on the app.

 Drag and drop, upload or take a photo.
 You can drag a photo from your computer, or upload one from a file.
 If you are on a mobile device you will also be prompted to take a photo if you wish.
 You will now see your picture uploaded.
 Remember to be sensitive about photos with other people's children: some parents do not want images of their children to be shared, even on a private network.